juareisa000/Guide-to-Setup-GH-Pages/README.md

 > On the right:
 > - a horizontal menu
+> - more content, like:
-> - more content, like an empty box about repositories and a grid based calendar
+>   - an empty box about repositories and
+>   - a grid based calendar

 > In the overhead menu on the right side, **click** repositories